kbagoy/kb2024/_posts/2020-06-10-representing-your-brand.md

 ## Create Relationships

 On your days off, you might have a few favorite hangouts where you go to catch up with friends and unwind.
 By creating relationships with waitstaff, baristas and bartenders, you can promote your brand in your own comfort zone by simply being your best friendly self.
 Instead of pushing your brand, try friendly conversation with other patrons and the staff itself.
 Who knows, you might be invited to showcase your wares at their next promotional event.
 Your brand should represent you wherever you go.
-Let your new customers see what you're about both publicly and personally, and they will be more likely to join your cause.

-**Want to up your brand?
-[Get my step-by-step guide here](https://go.katebagoy.com/ebook) and start reaching your potential.**
+Let your new customers see what you're about both publicly and personally, and they will be more likely to join your cause. **Want to up your brand?[Get my step-by-step guide here](https://go.katebagoy.com/ebook) and start reaching your potential.**